Benefits of Spring Boot's application.yml file with examples

 - John Candy

-Spring YAML vs. Properties
+Spring YAML vs. properties

-When compared to the traditional application.properties, YAML files are easier to read and have less repetition.
+file, YAML files are easier to read and have less repetition.

-The following application.properties file configures all of the same properties as the application.yaml file above, although most people would find the YAML file above easier to read:
+file above, although most people would find the YAML file above easier to read:

 What are the Spring YAML config disadvantages?